asmitranjansinha/theUltimateGuideToMarkdown/README.md

 ### Quotes

-There's not much to say about this, yop just have to use:
+There's not much to say about this, you just have to use:

 ```
 > your quotes go here.